john-itcsolutions/cheirrs/README.md

 ## 'KUBEFLOW', TensorFlow and Machine Learning (Artificial Intelligence & Statistical Learning)

-Unfortunately the charmed system is oriented for Public Clouds when it comes to the Kubeflow charm bundle.
+Unfortunately the charmed system is mainly oriented for Public Clouds when it comes to the Kubeflow charm bundle.
 However in combination with microk8s, much can still be achieved ..

 From the outermost directory in your working system, check out this repository locally: